OmarShafie/hadith/README.md

 Out of scope (Research Topics):
 - *Classification of Hadith (Saheeh/ hasan/ Dha'eef) or (Prophet-like-speech "textual finger print")
-  - Possible crowd sourced
+  - Possible crowd sourced (الدرر السنية)
-  - Percentage of score for each rawi of accuracy
+  - Percentage of score for each rawi of accuracy based on multiple sources
   - filter by classification
-  - add rawi/hadith notes and tags: weak in arabic-evidency- israeliyat - marfoo3 7ukmn -
 - *Named Entity Recognition
   - Identifying Entity
   - case of shifting isnad using ح